Chaiyya Chaiyya: Composition

-"Chaiyya Chaiyya" reached the top of the charts in India and became popular in the United Kingdom.

-In an Interview with called "Sadhanai Tamilargal" with Mani Ratnam, AR Rahman and Vairamuthu, Rahman stated that the song was originally composed for his album Vande Mataram.
+In an interview called "Sadhanai Tamilargal" alongside Mani Ratnam and Vairamuthu, A. R. Rahman stated that the song was originally composed for his album Vande Mataram.
 But as it didn't fit in, he decided to show it to Mani Ratnam, who loves these kind of catchy tunes.
 The very first time hearing the song, Mani Ratnam decided to shoot the song on a train.

 Music video

 The video was filmed on top of the Ooty train, powered by X-Class Steam Locomotive (the Nilgiri Mountain Railway) in mountainous Tamil Nadu, southern India, while actor Shahrukh Khan dances with model/actress Malaika Arora and other dancers.
 The film was directed by Mani Ratnam and recorded by Santosh Sivan.
 The choreography was completed in four and half days by Farah Khan.
 No major back projections or post-production special effects were used in the music video.

 Malaika Arora, one of the performers, recalls: "Would you believe it?
 Well, the "Chaiya Chaiya" song was shot exactly as you see it on the screen: No camera tricks, no back projection, no post-production special effects!"
 She also said that "...One of the unit members tripped and hurt himself.
 Other than that, things were safe."